Armenian Churches and Monasteries Of Lake Van and Vaspurakan

 The village of Altınsaç, originally Kantzag in Armenian, was once home to a few small churches.
 One was reportedly torn down in recent memory, though another double-church structure remains, if rather altered and damaged.

 The remaining church sits at the junction in the center of the village across from the fountain used to water animals.
 The eastern apse wall has been torn open, either to make a door into the street or in search for treasure.
 The church is now used as a hayloft.
-While damaged, it is being held up in part by concrete posts that were added to add more barn space to the church.
+While damaged, it is being held up in part by concrete posts that were added to give more barn space to the church.

 Tivapuyn/Surp Harutyun – Free to hike, price of a ferry from Gevaş will have to be negotiated